Learning and balancing unknown loads in large-scale systems: Notation and assumptions

-The vector-valued process which describes the number of tasks at each of the $n$ server pools and the time-varying threshold constitute a Markov process.
-Instead of considering each server pool individually, we adopt an aggregate state description, denoting by $Q_n(i)$ the number of server pools with at least $i$ tasks, as illustrated in Figure \ref{fig: state variables}.
-In view of symmetry, the infinite-dimensional process $Q_n \defeq \set{Q_n(i)}{i \geq 0}$ and threshold $\ell_n$ constitute a Markov process as well.
-We also introduce the normalizations $q_n(i) \defeq Q_n(i) / n$ and $q_n \defeq \set{q_n(i)}{i \geq 0}$; the former corresponds to the fraction of server pools with at least $i$ tasks.
-A sequence of these Markov processes, indexed by $n$, will be constructed on a common probability space $(\Omega, \calF, \prob)$ in Section \ref{sub: coupled construction of sample paths}.
+The pair formed by the threshold and the vector-valued process which describes the number of tasks in each phase at each server pool constitutes a Markov process.
+Instead of considering each server pool individually, we adopt an aggregate state description, denoting by $s_n(j_1, \dots, j_r)$ the fraction of server pools with exactly $j_m$ tasks in phase $m$.
+In view of symmetry, the pair formed by the threshold $\ell_n$ and the occupancy process $s_n \defeq \set{s_n(j_1, \dots, j_r)}{j_1, \dots, j_r \in \N}$ also constitutes a Markov process.
+Sequences of these Markov processes, indexed by $n$, will be constructed on a common probability space $(\Omega, \calF, \prob)$ in Sections \ref{sub: relative compactness exponential case} and \ref{sub: relative compactness coxian case}, for exponentially distributed service times and general Coxian distributed service times, respectively.
+We write $s_n(\omega, t, j_1, \dots, j_r)$ for the value of $s_n(j_1, \dots, j_r)$ at $(\omega, t) \in \Omega \times [0, T]$, although $\omega$ and $t$ are often omitted.